gorenje/rippenstein/works/soul.md

 ## Is the soul a butterfly?

 The soul is that caterpillar that grows inside of us.
-As it grews, we grew with it.
+As it grows, we grow with it.

 As the caterpillar begins its metamorphosis, our calling to change has come.